SOHR: US-led forces resume normal patrols in Syria

 Turkey has also threatened a ground operation in the semi-autonomous Syrian Kurdish zones, something which US Defence Secretary Lloyd Austin on Wednesday expressed “strong opposition” to.

-The SDF has warned that a Turkish incursion would jeopardize the fight against IS.
+The SDF has warned that a Turkish incursion would jeopardise the fight against IS.